 There are a number of Ombudsman Schemes in the United Kingdom.
-Some Ombudsmen are Government appointed, for example, The Local Government Ombudsman and The Financial Services Ombudsman, whereas others are industry appointed, such as the Telecommunications Ombudsman and the Surveyor Ombudsman.
+Some Ombudsmen are Government appointed, such as The Local Government Ombudsman and The Financial Services Ombudsman, In some cases industry has come together to form an Ombudsman to give consumers somewhere to raise complaints.
+Examples of these include the Motor Ombudsman and the Property Ombudsman.

 The Ombudsman can save industry and consumers money.
 In addition to freeing up the court system, there are also opportunities to explore the potential for mediation and conciliation and come to a negotiated settlement which provides both parties with a means for proposed compromise.
 If this process proves fruitless, the Ombudsman can investigate further and, if necessary, provide a decision.

 HIES has appointed The Dispute Resolution Ombudsman to investigate and resolve any disputes between HIES members and their customers that may not have been resolved at an earlier stage.